 prepare and submit a complete written report, using the standard format ( below or here and below).
 This report is sent to the Administrator for inclusion in the Annual Meeting materials packet.

-attend the annual and midyear meeting to represent your committee
+attend the annual meeting to represent your committee

-prepare a short presentation of your recommendations to the full board at the Annual Meeting and the Midyear meeting

-provide committee updates quarterly to the Executive Council
+provide committee updates to the Executive Council

 if significant actions are taken, create a report of actions to distribute to the Board of Directors through the Consortium Administrator.